improbable-eng/ts-protoc-gen/README.md

 ## Gotchas

-By default the google-protobuf library will use the JavaScript number type to store 64bit float and integer values; this can lead to overflow problems as you exceed JavaScript's `Number.MAX_VALUE`.
+By default the google-protobuf library will use the JavaScript number type to store 64bit float and integer values; this can lead to overflow problems as you exceed JavaScript's `Number.MAX_SAFE_INTEGER`.
 To work around this, you should consider using the `jstype` annotation on any 64bit fields, ie:

 ```proto
 message Example {